PuppetzMedia/Twisted-Sin-Uprising/README.md

-# Twisted-Sin-The-Uprising
+# Twisted-Sin-Uprising
-Twisted Sin: The Uprising modpack for the Curse Launcher
+Twisted Sin: Uprising is a custom 'hardcore' modpack for the Curse Launcher

+# Authors
+@MindlessPuppetz
+@artdude543
+@junglistbeast